adamsardar/RcppORtools/README.md

-# RcppORtools: Exploring integration of google's OR tools and R via RCpp
+# RcppORtools: Exploring integration of google's c++ ORtools library and R via Rcpp

 [Google OR's recent CP-SAT solver](https://developers.google.com/optimization/) has been made open source (Apache 2.0).
 I thought that it'd be interesting to explore its use via Rcpp.